getify/foi-lang/formalization-work/Foi-Specification.md

 **Equivalence to guard expression.** A single-clause independent match with no else clause is *exactly* a guard expression (§4.2): the consequent value on match, `empty` on non-match. §4.4 states the equivalence normatively, in the direction that matters for implementation -- the guard is defined as this form, and may be lowered to it.

 The equivalence is total, including under the optional coverage-gap configuration (§5.5).
-That diagnostic is keyed on the **surface form** a program was written in, not on the desugared shape: a guard expression is partial by design (§4.2 -- its `empty` arm is unconditional and cannot be discharged), so a guard lowered to a one-clause match does not become a coverage gap by virtue of the lowering.
-Writing `?{ [c]: e }` directly does expose the clause to the diagnostic, because at that surface the missing else is a plausible omission rather than a stated intent.
+That diagnostic is keyed on the surface form a program was written in, not on the desugared shape: a guard lowered to a one-clause match is not a coverage gap; `?{ [c]: e }` written directly is exposed to the check.
+See §5.5.

 The standalone `?[c]: e` form is the shorter surface for the single-clause case; the `?{ [c]: e }` form is preferred only when a second clause or an else is anticipated.